gdevanla/cassava-records/README.md

    created slice into a file is recommended.
 In the future, the makeCsvRecord function can take a parameter to specify the minimum number of rows that can be used to infer the types.
 3. Supported types are limited.
-Text, Bool, Double and the MayBe variants of those.
+Text, Bool, Integer, Double and the MayBe variants of those.
 4. Mixed case column headers not automatically supported.
 A more complex form of ```fieldOptionModifiers``` needs to be provided.
-5. No way to provide custom types.
+5. Currently no options to provide custom types.